Jose W. Diokno: Imprisonment and organized coalitions

-Diokno and Aquino, whom the dictatorship considered their foremost opponents, were later handcuffed, blindfolded, and transferred via a chopper to solitary confinement at Fort Magsaysay, located in the municipality of Laur, Nueva Ecija.
+Diokno and Aquino, whom the dictatorship considered their foremost opponents, were later handcuffed to chopper seats, blindfolded, and flown out to be solitarily confined at Fort Magsaysay, located in the municipality of Laur, Nueva Ecija.
 They remained confined to Fort Magsaysay for exactly thirty days.
 They both learned of each other's presence through singing.
-One of them would frequently sing the national anthem Lupang Hinirang or "Chosen Land", to which the other would reply by singing Bayan Ko or "My Country" to prove he was still alive.
-To tally the number of days, Diokno used knots of ropes from his mosquito net as well as the back of a soap packaging box and crossed out each day in the manner of a calendar.
-His visiting family members were often strip-searched by soldiers.
-They would sneak in books in French and Spanish for him to read, and he would converse to his wife in Spanish for only them to comprehend.
+One of them would frequently sing the national anthem Lupang Hinirang or "Chosen Land," to which the other would reply by singing Bayan Ko or "My Country" to prove he was still alive.
+From the fish being served by the cook Aling Cely, who later became the museum curator of the converted national memorial called the "Aquino-Diokno Memorial," Diokno was able to correctly deduce that he was detained in Nueva Ecija, particularly in Fort Magsaysay.
+To tally the number of days, Diokno used rope knots from his mosquito net as well as the back of a soap packaging box and crossed out each day in the manner of a calendar.

+Once both were brought back to Fort Bonifacio, his visiting family members were often strip-searched by soldiers with intent to commit blatant harassment.
+They would sneak in books in French and Spanish for him to read, while the children would serenade with a guitar as he would converse to his wife in Spanish for only them to hear and comprehend.
 Diokno would tell his family not to weep in front of the sadistic soldiers.
-Only his Aunt Paz Wilson, a woman in her 90s and a mother figure since his mother's passing, would frequently cry during every visit.
-She continued to visit despite also undergoing strip searches.
+Only his godmother Paz Wilson, a nonagenarian, and a mother figure throughout his childhood and since his mother's death, would frequently cry during every visit.
+She continued to visit despite also undergoing full-body strip searches.
 The family would be in tears once they left the prison, where the Aquino family would see them.
 This helped the Aquinos prepare themselves emotionally since they never saw the Diokno family manifest much pain before.
-Nena Diokno, suspicious of Marcos, took most of her husband's books at the library along M.H. del Pilar and brought them home before the military burned down the library.
+Nena Diokno, suspicious of Marcos, took most of her husband's books at the library of his bupete on M.H. del Pilar and brought them home before the military burned down the building.
 Jose would thank her as he was very familiar with the library and memorized the location of each shelf and book he read.
-Outside the prison, Marcos announced at his executive mansion, Malacañang Palace that September 21 would be known as "National Thanksgiving Day", the same day Diokno led his biggest Plaza Miranda rally.
+Outside the prison, Marcos announced at his executive mansion, Malacañang Palace that September 21 would be known as "National Thanksgiving Day," the same day Diokno led his biggest Plaza Miranda rally.
 This declaration has led to a general confusion about the true date of the public announcement of martial law, which was actually on September 23, two days after Proclamation No. 1081 was signed.